google/autobound/README.md

 ```

 These bounds can be used for:
- * computing learning rates that are guaranteed to reduce a loss function,
+- Computing learning rates that are guaranteed to reduce a loss function
- * upper and lower bounding integrals,
+- Upper and lower bounding integrals
- * proving optimality guarantees in global optimization,
+- Proving optimality guarantees in global optimization

- * and more.
+and more!

-Example code coming soon!
+*Example code coming soon*

 Under the hood, AutoBound computes these bounds using an interval arithmetic
 variant of Taylor-mode automatic differentiation.
 Accordingly, the memory